azxcqer/shapes/README.md

 The game is very simple. you walk around and jump with space and everything else I think you can figure out by playing the game.
 It's a really simple puzzle plataformer.

 If you really wanna know more about it, you're a black square that takes diferent shapes (the theme was shapeshifting afterall), each with they're own properties that affect how you move around and what blocks you can erase out of existence.
 Find the warp gate and get to the next level.
 Simple stuff.

+## Licensing

+### Code

+All code are distributed under the [MIT License](LICENSE)

+### Assets

+Unless mentioned otherwise, all art assets (files in assets/ and with the .ase and .png extensions) are distributed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](http://creativecommons.org/licenses/by-nc-nd/4.0/)

+Artist: André Andrade